tonirturro/angularJS-to-angular/README.md

 * step13 : Migrate main component.
 * step14 : Remove AngularJS references.
 * step15 : Use the Angular CLI tool.
-* apendixA : Create distributable bundle.
+* appendixA : Create distributable bundle.

 To go to a particular step: